Introducing L.H.M. Ling

 L.H.M.
-Ling is Associate Dean for Faculty Affairs at the New School for Public Engagement (NSPE).
-Moreover, she is Professor at the Milano School of International Affairs, Management, and Urban Policy of the New School.
+Ling was Associate Dean for Faculty Affairs at the New School for Public Engagement (NSPE) at the time of the interview.
+Moreover, she was Professor at the Milano School of International Affairs, Management, and Urban Policy of the New School.
 Dr Ling obtained a BA at Wellesley College (1979) and an MS (1982) and PhD (1989) at the Massachusetts Institute of Technology.
+For more information about Professor Ling, please read this Obituary on behalf of the Faculty & Staff on the website of the New School.

 1. What are the main themes of the book?